 Buying organic, and other non-GMO foods, is the best to way to beat Monsanto.
 But there's an exception to that rule: Buying organic or non-GMO brands owned by companies actively fighting the campaign for GMO labels!

 Kellogg's was a big donor to the No on 37 campaign that spent $46 million fighting Proposition 37, the California ballot initiative for GMO labels.
-The company spent $790,700 of its profits to defeat our right to know.
+This year, they're at it again, donating to the Grocery Manufacturers Association's efforts to defeat the Yes on 522 campaign for GMO labels in Washington State.
+The company spent $790,700 of its profits in California and $221,852 in Washington.
 A portion of those profits were generated by sales of its Kashi brand, which sells some non-GMO and certified organic products.

-Please use the form below to send Kellogg's an email letting them know you're boycotting Kashi and all the Kellogg's brands until the company publicly and financially supports statewide GMO labeling efforts in 2013, beginning in Washington State, Vermont and Connecticut.
+Please use the form below to send Kellogg's an email letting them know you're boycotting Kashi and all the Kellogg's brands until the company publicly and financially supports mandatory GMO labels.

 More Reasons to Boycott Kashi & Kellogg's